-Very familiar
+- Very familiar

-Somewhat familiar
+- □ Somewhat familiar

-Not very familiar
+- □ Not very familiar

-I am employed or affiliated with Sheppard Pratt Health System
+- I am employed or affiliated with Sheppard Pratt Health System

-Not familiar at all
+- □ Not familiar at all

-8. In the past two years which, if any, Sheppard Pratt Health System services have you used, and what was your overall level of satisfaction (if you used the service)?
+- 8. In the past two years which, if any, Sheppard Pratt Health System services have you used, and what was your overall level of satisfaction (if you used the service)?

-NEEDS the service the service and was VERY the service and was SOMEWHAT the service Crisis services or the hotline Support services for people experiencing homelessness
+the service the service and was VERY the service and was SOMEWHAT the service and was SOMEWHAT YES, I use the service and was VERY DISSATISFIED Crisis services or the hotline Support services for people experiencing homelessness